SECD Online Course Overview

 Earn a Certificate for Instruction in Social-Emotional Learning and Character Development

 Rutgers University is pleased to announce the implementation of series of online courses leading to a certificate in instruction in Social-Emotional Learning (SEL) and Character Development (CD) in Schools and After-School Programs.
 This unique program is a non-credit program which offers all educational staff, school mental health professionals, and those working in after-school programs the opportunity to enhance their professional development skills in the field of Social-Emotional and Character Development.
 The General track program is composed of 3 courses, each addressing a different level of participation and delivery perspective of Social-Emotional and Character Development (SECD) competencies.
-The Accelerated track program is for those who have 5+ years of experience in the field initiating and implementing Social-Emotional and Character Development in their setting.
+The Accelerated track program is for those who have 5+ years of experience in the field successfully initiating and implementing Social-Emotional and Character Development in their setting.
 It is a 2-course program which will result in creating a portfolio documenting this journey.
-The credential in Instruction in Social-Emotional Learning and Character Development is one of two credentials offered by the Academy for SEL in Schools (SELinSchools.org), a collaboration of Rutgers University and the College of Saint Elizabeth.
+The certification in Instruction in Social-Emotional Learning and Character Development is one of two certifications offered by the Academy for SEL in Schools (SELinSchools.org), a collaboration of Rutgers University and the College of Saint Elizabeth.

 Every professional working in schools should possess all the skills and attitudes needed to promote the social-emotional and character development of all children-- all meaning all-- in those schools, and should be prepared to make positive, constructive contributions to school climate and adult communities of learners in schools.